All Episodes

 They thought the door opened.

-They thought that they could feast on the last nugget of their conspiracy theory, and it blew up in their face just hours later.
+They thought that they could feast on the last nugget of their conspiracy theory and it blew up in their face just hours later.

 And by the way, the attorney general is the one that is right.

-The problem is there was no collusion.
+Problem is, there was no collusion.

 There was no conspiracy.

-And what Robert Mueller now fears the most is answering questions like, um, when did you know there wasn't a conspiracy?
+And what Robert Mueller now fears the most is answering questions like, when did you know there wasn't a conspiracy?

 You couldn't find a single Republican.